 Relugolix (Orgovyx)

-Relugolix is used to treat advanced prostate cancer (cancer that begins in the prostate [a male reproductive gland]) in adults.
+Relugolix (brand name-Orgovyx) is an FDA-approved treatment for advanced prostate cancer (cancer that begins in the prostate [a male reproductive gland]) in adults.

 Relugolix is in a class of medications called gonadotropin-releasing hormone (GnRH) receptor antagonists.
 It works by decreasing the amount of testosterone (a male hormone) produced by the body.
 This may slow or stop the spread of prostate cancer cells that need testosterone to grow.